sujay-mahadik/student-erp-by-ssa/README.md

     Teacher can View/Download Attendace
     Teacher can Sent Notifications to Student
     Teacher can Manage thier Own Profile

+## Roles of Office

+    Office staff can issue fees to invidual student via id Office staff can issue fees to entire class via class and dept Office staff can collect fees categorized as Exam fees, Library fines, and Other fees.
+    Office staff can view pending fees of the students if any

 ## Roles of Student

     Student can View/Download Attendace